maupilia/SRT/sphinx/Problems/problem-identification.rst

 ``> asPark``

-Comunicate the problem to the person in charge of the observations, as indicated by your project friend.
+Communicate the problem to the person in charge of the observations, as indicated by your project friend.

 ..
 ATTENTION:: **Servo system and axis errors**